Skip to Content

 Toss until everything is combined

-Spread the vegetables evenly over two large baking sheets, keeping the vegetables in a single layer (it’s okay if they overlap a little bit, but for best results, avoid them stacking on top of each other).
+Spread the vegetables evenly over two large baking sheets in an even layer, keeping the vegetables in a single layer (it’s okay if they overlap a little bit, but for best results, avoid stacking them on top of each other).

 Bake in the preheated oven for 20 minutes.